 - Maintain your membership in NCDA and be an active committee member!

 Committees: use the links here to guide your activities:

-The Awards Committee is responsible for publicizing and soliciting nominations for and selecting recipients of the Merit Award, the Outstanding Career Practitioner Award and the Legislative Award.
-Any NCDA member may nominate a candidate for an award.
+The Awards Committee is responsible for publicizing and soliciting nominations for and selecting recipients of the various NCDA National Awards.
+Any NCDA member may nominate a candidate for an award, including themselves.
 The Awards Committee will also solicit and coordinate the nomination of NCDA members for ACA and other appropriate external awards.

 Chairperson: John Wilgeroth

 The Bylaws Committee shall have responsibilities for drafting proposals for amendments to these Bylaws.
 The committee shall carry out such other functions as may be assigned to it in these Bylaws or by the Board.
 Membership to this committee occurs through NCDA Board appointment only.

 CAREER CONVERGENCE WEB MAGAZINE